How to Interface DHT22 sensor with STM32

 DHT22 will now send the response as you can see in the figure above.
 To check the response, steps are as follows:-

-• Check if the pin is low, than wait for 80 us.
-This will totally be a delay of 120 us and the pin should be high now
+- Check if the pin is low, than wait for 80 us.
+This will be a total delay of 120 us and the pin should be high now.

-• Check if the pin is high.
-If it is, than the response is OK
+- Check if the pin is high.
+If it is, then the response is OK.

 DATA Transmission